JDCNet: Confidence-Gated Privileged-Modality Distillation for Cost-Preserving X-ray Inference: Related Work

 \subsection{Knowledge Distillation in Medical Imaging}

-Knowledge distillation transfers predictive structure from a stronger teacher model to a lighter student model~\cite{hinton2015distilling,romero2014fitnets}.
-In medical imaging, distillation has been used for abnormal chest X-ray classification, gastric X-ray learning, chest X-ray disease classification, and hyperspectral medical image analysis~\cite{ho2020utilizing,li2020soft,sonsbeek2021variational,yue2021self}.
-These studies show that softened teacher predictions can improve compact models, but they mostly operate within a single modality.
+Knowledge distillation transfers predictive structure from a stronger teacher to a lighter student~\cite{hinton2015distilling,romero2014fitnets}.
+In medical imaging, distillation has been applied within a single modality for chest X-ray classification, gastric X-ray learning, and hyperspectral medical image analysis~\cite{ho2020utilizing,li2020soft,sonsbeek2021variational,yue2021self}; recent work continues this within-modality emphasis, framing distillation as image--text representation alignment rather than as cross-modal supervision transfer between two imaging modalities~\cite{rui2024multimodal}.
+Multimodal foundation models such as BiomedCLIP~\cite{zhang2023biomedclip} provide pretrained representations for medical images and text, but they target image-level understanding rather than cross-modal patient-level classification under training-only CT supervision.